More about: 24 Best Things To Do in Rome

 You can learn all the history of this place if you book a tour of the Jewish Ghetto, and take the opportunity to cross the bridge to the Tiber Island, a beautiful spot to watch the sunset after a long day of walking in the most beautiful city in the world.

-Get organized (even a little bit) before you arrive
+Get organized (even if just a little) before you arrive

 Once you land in Rome there is no time to waste.
 The city hides millions of places to discover and spending time thinking about what you will do the next day is a shame.
 For this reason, I propose you some keys to organize your trip to Rome: